madskristensen/MarkdownEditor2022/README.md

 Should you encounter bugs or if you have feature requests, head on over to the [GitHub repo][repo] to open an issue if one doesn't already exist.

 Pull requests are also very welcome, since I can't always get around to fixing all bugs myself.
 This is a personal passion project, so my time is limited.

+Another way to help out is to [sponser me on GitHub](https://github.com/sponsors/madskristensen).